-When you’re trying to reach prospects and close sales deals faster, gatekeepers can be a real pain in the neck.
-However, the tips in this article will help you bypass them to reach your sales targets.
+Gatekeepers can be a real pain in the neck.
+However, these tips will help you bypass them to reach your sales targets.

 Any salesperson will probably tell you how dreadful they feel when dealing with gatekeepers to close sales deals.
 Gatekeepers might not be the decision makers within the organization, but they are instrumental in connecting you with the ones who are.
 This is why it is crucial and unavoidable that you interact with them during your sales process.